c4pt000/radiocoin/README.md

 # just requires radiocoin.conf in the datadir
 # and version 3.0.0-exp

+linux binaries
+and docker-RADIOCOIN works syncs from fresh start

+** rebuilding macOS binaries and windows binaries

 ```
 changes to validation.cpp to put back first block 0 check , CheckReadFromDisk,
 changes to chainparams.cpp for BIP34 Height 333 block, and BIP34 hash of block 333 and checkpoints added for 0 block and 333 block